 Start with the modules foundational to your business and build from there.
 Companies often begin with a finance module to automate basic accounting tasks and allow leaders to easily view available cash and the flow of money into and out of the organisation.
 Products-based companies typically want to digitise inventory and order management right away because that can generate rapid and significant savings around procurement, storage and shipping.
 An ecommerce application that plugs into the ERP is a priority for sellers that rely on this sales channel.
 Services organisations, on the other hand, may start with a PSA (professional services automation) application to simplify employee time and resource tracking and project billing.

-After that, a CRM module is a prudent investment because it can improve customer communications, while supply chain modules for manufacturing, procurement and/or warehouse management can better align purchasing and production with demand.
+After that, a CRM module is a prudent investment because it can improve customer communications, while supply chain management modules for manufacturing, procurement and/or warehouse management can better align purchasing and production with demand.
 A marketing automation solution integrated with the ERP to attract and retain customers through creative techniques may be another logical addition.